An introduction to Sabbath lifts

 The type of configuration required will always vary by building and operation required, so here at Stannah, like other lift companies, we always work with the customer to establish the exact requirements for their Shabbat-compliant lift.

 Can an existing lift be configured to a Sabbath mode?

 There are no additional servicing requirements for a lift configured in Sabbath mode, and an existing lift could be changed to Shabbat control, though this would involve electrical control panel modifications and would therefore involve some cost.

 How can Stannah help?

-At Stannah we love the variety of lift requests we get involved in and the different possible configurations, including Shabbat lifts.
+At Stannah, we love the variety of lift requests we get involved in and the different possible configurations, including Shabbat lifts.
 All of our lifts comply with the latest industry standards and can be suited to meet particular requirements.
-If you would to find out more about how our range of products and services can improve access to your building click the button below.
+If you want to learn more about how our range of products and services can improve access to your building, click the button below.